IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Know If a User Can Download at Least One File from a Dataset Version
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This API call allows to know if the calling user can download at least one file of a dataset version.
+This API endpoint indicates if the calling user can download at least one file from a dataset version.
+Note that Shibboleth group permissions are not considered.

 .. code-block:: bash